 Now, I have no doubt that the Twitter user who posted the update above (which I took from today’s feed) is perfectly happy with his or her Tweet, and feels that it accurately represents what they were doing at the time.
 And there is little doubt that somebody who has done their fair share of self-supported adventure travel might be able to roughly guess at the context in which one might find oneself camping between two distant Central Asian border posts.

 But to my high-flying friend sitting in a coffee shop or office in central London, exactly what would this message mean?
 What context would he have for it?
 What first-hand experience of the Tien Shan mountains does he have?
 When was the last time he spent a month sleeping under canvas?
 What was the longest man-powered journey he took in his adult life?
 What is it actually like in ‘no-man’s land’?
 What are the Tweeter’s motives for being there, and why is it important that he or she let the world know?

 The Tweet invites imagination, and sheer invention is what inevitably follows.
-140 characters leave every aspect of the words’ true meaning to guesswork.
+Tweets are so short as to leave every aspect of the words’ true meaning to guesswork.
 And, assuming that the majority of us have yet to spend the night in no-man’s-land between Kyrgyzstan and China, our guesswork and assumptions will be all over the shop, and the chance that any of the guesses might resemble reality is practically zero.

 Here’s another example from today’s expeditions on Twitter:

 “Had a road rage incident….
 Dave got tackled off the bike and kicked in the nuts… eventful day.”

 Can I feel Dave’s pain?
 Do I know how he feels; what his sensibilities tell him to make of it?
 Do I know how blissful his previous month of cycling was before this cruel blow to the family jewels took place?
 Do I know what events caused the incident?
 What does his riding buddy make of it?
 Why am I assuming that a car driver was involved, even though it was never mentioned?